salscrudato/ai-ppt-generator/CODE_REVIEW_GUIDE.md

 # 🤖 AI Code Review Guide

 ## Overview
-This guide explains how to use the code combination scripts to generate a comprehensive code review document for AI analysis of the PowerPoint generation system.
+This guide explains how to use the optimized code combination scripts to generate comprehensive code review documents for AI analysis of the PowerPoint generation system.
+These tools are specifically designed for AI agent development and codebase understanding.

 ## 🚀 Quick Start